yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 I’m still under a sort of “NDA” with the developers, so I’m not allowed to tell you what’s cooking yet, or else.

-The intel branch still managed to pass along a bit of information before going dark, `Project Lime`, a co-development between bunnei, Tobi, german77, and byte[].
+Our spies still managed to pass along a bit of information before going dark, `Project Lime`, a co-development between bunnei, Tobi, german77, and byte[].
 Stay tuned for its official announcement.

 `Project Gaia` continues to progress slowly, growing closer to the internal beta testing phase.